Hi-tech skin care is going to get better and better. Here’s what experts are excited about.

 When it comes to the new discoveries from scientific studies, often performed in lab conditions with mice, invertebrates, or Petri dishes full of cells, it’s not always clear what will apply to humans.

-We reached out to dermatology, cosmetic, and plastic surgery experts to give us the scoop on the latest in skin tech: what’s new, what’s effective, and what’s promising for the future.
+We reached out to a dermatologist singapore, who is a cosmetic, and plastic surgery expert, to give us the scoop on the latest in skin tech: what’s new, what’s effective, and what’s promising for the future.

 Cosmetic procedures for the commitment-shy are here